-It's not the last time Liam features on a Verve song, either.
-It's reported he made a secret cameo on The Verve's Come on track, which ends their Urban Hymns album.
+It's not the last time Liam would feature on a Verve song, either as he's believed to have made a secret cameo on The Verve's Come on track, which ends their Urban Hymns album.

-When it comes to the subject of the song, however, that still remains somewhat of a mystery.
+When it comes to the subject of the song, that still remains somewhat of a mystery.

 History deals with themes of love and loss and it has been claimed the song was written about Ashcroft's split with his girlfriend at the time, who ran off with his childhood friend.

-Looking at these lyrics, it's not difficult to see why fans may have come to that conclusions.
+Looking at these lyrics, it's not difficult to see why fans may have come to that conclusion.